serpapi/serpapi-ruby/README.md

 ```

 [The full documentation](https://serpapi.com/search-api).
-More hands on examples are available belows.
+More hand on examples are available below.

 ### Location API